Karate Classes In Canary Wharf

 Kata (pre-arranged forms simulating combat situations)

-Karate: Some Historical Information At the turn of the Twentieth century, Anko Itosu gained permission to finish the shroud of secrecy for people who wished to learn martial arts and began teaching Karate in Okinawan schools.
-This resulted in additional expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who introduced the art to Japan in 1922.
+Karate: Some Historical Information At the turn of the Twentieth century, Anko Itosu gained permission to finish the shroud of secrecy for people who wished to learn fighting techinques and started teaching Karate in Okinawan institutions.
+This resulted in even further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who presented the art to Japan in 1922.

 Karate history can be traced back some 1400 years, to Daruma, founder of Zen Buddhism in Western India.
 Daruma is said to have introduced Buddhism into China, incorporating spiritual and physical teaching methods that were so demanding that many of his disciples would drop in exhaustion.
 In order to give them greater endurance and strength, he developed a more progressive training system, which he recorded in a book, Ekkin-Kyo, which can be considered the first book on karate of all time.